buvis/docs/src/catalogue/thelounge.md

 ## Description

-The Lounge, modern web IRC client designed for self-hosting
+The Lounge, modern web IRC client designed for self-hosting.

 ## k8 at home search